Cancer Research UK logo.

 Is passive vaping harmful?

 Passive vaping is not the same as passive smoking.
-This is because e-cigarettes do not contain tobacco.
+Breathing in someone else's cigarette smoke is harmful.
+Vapour from vapes is different because they don’t contain tobacco.

 Does nicotine cause cancer?